iamlmn/TestingML_Pipelines/README.md

  - As far as possible, automate your tests, especially when you use the Top Down or Bottom Up approach, since regression testing is important each time you integrate a unit, and manual regression testing can be inefficient

 ***

+## 3. Functional Testing or E2E
+ > Functional testing is also sometimes called E2E testing, or browser testing.
+They all refer to the same thing.
+ > Functional testing is defined as the testing of complete functionality of some application.
+In practice with web apps, this means using some tool to automate a browser, which is then used to click around on the pages to test the application.
+ > You might use a unit test to test an individual function and an integration test to check that two parts of the play nice.
+Functional tests are on a whole another level.
+While you can have hundreds of unit tests, you usually want to have only a small amount of functional tests.
+This is mainly because functional tests can be difficult to write and maintain due to their very high complexity.
+They also run very slowly, because they simulate real user interaction on a web page, so even page load times become a factor.
+ > Because of all this, you shouldn’t try to make very fine grained functional tests.
+You don’t want to test a single function, despite the name “functional” perhaps hinting at it.
+Instead, functional tests should be used for testing common user interactions.
+If you would manually test a certain flow of your app in a browser, such as registering an account, you could make that into a functional test.
+ > While in unit and integration tests you would validate the results in code, functional test results should be validated the same way as you would validate it if you were a user of the page.
+Going with the registration example, you could validate it by checking that the browser is redirected to a “thanks for registering page”.
+ > You should use functional tests if you have some repeated tests you do manually in the browser, but be careful to not make them too fine-grained, as they can easily become a nightmare to maintain.
+I know, because I’ve seen it happen many times.

+ ***

 # Challenges and potential complications in ML testing
  - Huge volumes of collected data present storage and analytics challenges — scrubbing this amount of data can be incredibly time-consuming.